bookofjoa/bookofjoa/Bookofjoa/chapters/relationships/chapter-19-how-to-choose-life-partners.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 14</span></h3>
-<p>The ultimate life chooses partners who respect your boundaries, accept "no" as an answer, and don't pressure you into activities, commitments, or intimacy that makes you uncomfortable.</p>
+<p>Joa chooses partners who respect your boundaries, accept "no" as an answer, and don't pressure you into activities, commitments, or intimacy that makes you uncomfortable.</p>
 </div>

 <div class="verse">